 All information provided will be treated by the University within the normal bounds of confidentiality and in accordance with Data Protection requirements.
 However, any information or documentation submitted by you as part of a complaint will normally be shared with anyone against whom the complaint has been made or from whom a response is required.
 Please be aware that if you do not want to share all the details of your concerns with the University within the Student Complaints Procedure, this may result in the details of your situation not being taken into account during the investigation of your complaint.

-If you are a student against whom a complaint has been made and who has been called to an interview or a meeting in relation to the complaint, you have the right to be accompanied and represented by a member of the University staff or University Chaplaincy or by a registered student.
+If you are a student against whom a complaint has been made and who has been called to an interview or a meeting in relation to the complaint, you have the right to be accompanied by a member of the University staff or University Chaplaincy or by a registered student.

 You can also seek assistance and support from the Students’ Union Advice Centre.

 Each student making a complaint shall normally be expected to present their own case.
-However, the Students’ Union Officers may be willing to raise general issues on your behalf or you can speak to your class representative.

 A complaint submitted by one student (the Lead Student) as representative of a group of named students, where the issue/s raised is the same or substantially the same in each case, will be accepted and investigated in accordance with the Student Complaints Procedure.
 The Lead Student must provide evidence that they are acting on behalf of and with the consent of the other named students.
-All communication from the University with the group will be with the Lead Student, who will be responsible for disseminating information to other members of the group.
+All communication from the University will be with the Lead Student, who will be responsible for disseminating information to other members of the group.

 Yes.
-Sometimes things can go wrong and may not be fixable or there may be no suitable redress.
-It is useful, however, for such matters to be brought to the attention of the University so that the University can investigate and, if appropriate, take steps to ensure that there is no recurrence.
+Sometimes things can go wrong and may not be resolved or there may be no suitable redress.
+It is useful, however, for such matters to be brought to the attention of the University so that it can investigate and, if appropriate, take steps to ensure that there is no recurrence.
 Complaints of this nature can therefore act as useful feedback for the University.
 You can seek advice on whether or not to pursue such a complaint or simply inform the Students’ Union or your class representative who may raise the issue on your behalf.